sahiliamsso/docs/source/index.md

 - Lightweight Directory Access Protocol (LDAP)

 If this is your first exposure to the Gluu Server, welcome to the community!
-We want to see the ecosystem flourish, and ultimately to make the Internet a safer, more privacy protected place.
+We want to see the ecosystem flourish, and ultimately make the Internet a safer, more privacy protected place.
 In order to do that, we believe we need to keep the Gluu Server free so all kinds of organizations can use, contribute and benefit from the software.